gmacario/gmacario.github.io/_drafts/2023-04-24-kismet-rpi3bgm28.md

 Now insert the [D-Link DWL-G122](https://support.dlink.com/ProductInfo.aspx?m=DWL-G122) into one USB port of the Raspberry Pi.

-Execute the `iwconfig` command again and verify that the WiFi USB dongle gets recognized.
+Execute the `iwconfig` command again and verify that the Wi-Fi USB dongle gets recognized.
 Take note of the new interface name (in our case, this is `wlan1`):

 ```text